 To start the process of mold remediation (if it is even necessary), is to begin with a mold assessment.
-We will arm you with the factual information for a mold remediator to be able to provide you with an estimate, and to provide you with information to determine IF mold remediation is necessary.
-The State of Florida provides you with an unbiased professional inspection and professional opinion of necessary work to be done, but the State makes sure to properly divide the responsibility of a Mold Assessor and a Mold Remediator to protest you, the customer.
+We will arm you with the factual information for a mold remediator to be able to provide you with an estimate (excluding a mold protocol which is a separate charge), and to provide you with information to determine IF mold remediation is necessary.
+We provide you with an unbiased professional inspection and professional opinion of necessary work to be done, but the State of Florida makes sure to properly divide the responsibility of a Mold Assessor and a Mold Remediator to protect you, the customer.
 Mold Assessors do not provide mold removal.
 We will provide a report of your moisture/mold issue and methods by which to solve it.
-In cases requiring professional remediation, we can provide a Remediation Plan, or Protocol, which they will use as an outline for their removal.
-After their work is complete, Allergy & Asthma Consultants, Inc. can test, or if already tested at the beginning of the project, then re-test your home or office to ensure the problem is fully resolved.
+In cases requiring professional remediation, we can provide a Remediation Plan, or Protocol, (separate charge) and a Mold Protocol can be used as an outline for the Moldl Remediator for removal.
+After their work is complete, Allergy & Asthma Consultants, Inc. can test, or if already tested, at the beginning of the project, then re-test your home or office, to ensure the problem is fully resolved.

 - CAN I USE BLEACH TO GET RID OF MY MOLD?

 Bleach is not enough to adequately take care of mold problems and will not solve the latent cause of the mold infestation.
+Bleach does not kill mold on porous surfaces and can actually contribute to mold growth!
+This means that chlorine bleach can only kill surface mold on a non-porous material.
+Because mold can grow deep roots within porous surfaces, such as wood, cabinetry, drywall, baseboards, bleach will not assist you in eradicating mold.
 It can also cause chemical odors and leave residue.
 Those whom are hypersensitive to certain particulates or VOC's (volatile organic compounds) can end up with a double whammy from bleach and the presence of mold.